blinkoo-it/blinkoo-components-example/react-example/README.md

-# Blinkoo Feed React + Vite Example
+# Blinkoo Components React + Vite Example

 The steps to add the blinkoo feed dependency are: